-The Path of Purification – An Advanced Training in the Yoga Traditions
+The Path of Purification – An Advanced Training in the Yoga Traditions - only a few places available

 The realization of emptiness as a space where the contradictions between oppositions dissolve has been a central aspect in the evolution of both Buddhist and Yogic practices.
 Integrating body practices from the yoga tradition, which prepares the nervous system for higher consciousness, into the wisdom tradition of Buddhism, which purifies view, forms the perfect base for overcoming grasping.